FreePYQ logoFreePYQ

 Explanation:

 In October 2024, Maharashtra launched its first integrated Cyber Command and Control Centre.
 This initiative aimed to streamline grievance handling through multiple channels.
 Kerala, Chhattisgarh, and Gujarat have undertaken various digital projects, but the specific mention of a state-level cyber command centre aligns with Maharashtra's efforts.
-Students should note Maharashtra's proactive approach to technology and governance.
+For revision, note Maharashtra's proactive approach to technology and governance.

 Question 83